Deploy a Matrix Server

 Change the timezone (TZ) to match your location.
 Use the standard tz database format (e.g., America/Chicago, America/Denver, America/Los_Angeles).

 The port binding 127.0.0.1:8008:8008 is critical.
 This binds Synapse to localhost only.
-It is not accessible from the network – only from the Pi itself and from the Cloudflare tunnel.
+Synapse is not accessible from the network; only from the Pi itself and from the Cloudflare tunnel.

 Start Synapse